Rare-earth industry in China: History

+Between 1985 and 1995 China increased its share in the production of REEs from 21% to 60%.
+The causes of this rise are attributed to tax reductions, favourable credits which were further aided by low labour costs and minimal environmental regulation.

 In the 2000s, China began to restrict the industry out of a desire to control foreign investment in strategic industries, and exports of rare earths decreased.
 As rare earth prices went up because of the restriction of export, many illegal mines were developed by organized criminals to benefit from the trade.
 The smuggling by organized criminal groups is harmful to China's rare earth industry as it depletes resources rapidly, deflates prices and causes supply problems for local producers.
 It is estimated a third of exports or 20,000 tonnes in 2008 were illegally exported from China.

 In 2011 Chinese authorities established an industry group called the China Rare Earth Industry Association to coordinate pricing collectively with foreign buyers.
 Wang Caifeng was the inaugural head of the association.

 In 2010 it was estimated that China held 36 per cent of all rare-earth deposits in the world.
 Due to Chinese export restrictions and heavy dependence of foreign countries on Chinese sources, efforts are ongoing to restart rare-earth industries in other countries and to pressure countries with intensive industry, like Japan, to source rare-earths elsewhere.
 Non-Chinese companies which will benefit from increased demand are Lynas Corporation, Iluka Resources, Arafura Rare Earths, and other Australian companies, including some being assisted by government support under its "Critical Minerals Strategy 2023–2030".
 The Mountain Pass mine in California, which has been closed since 2002 due to heavy competition from China, was planned to be restarted by Molycorp in 2011.

 In 2011, the State Council issued its Opinions on Promoting the Sustainable and Healthy Development of the Rare Earth Industry, which sought greater government supervision over the industry and increased government control over exports.

+Between 2011 and 2015, China closed and merged rare earth mining and refining companies into the "Big Six."

 In 2016, China's central government released the second "Development Plan for the Rare Earths Industry" (2016–2020) which set industry goals designed to contribute to the fulfillment of the Thirteenth Five-Year Plan.
 The plan emphasized the need for innovation, market-oriented growth, industry consolidation, managing resources, further developing environmental standards, increasing rare earth applications in strategic economic sectors, and developing new supply chains for domestic and foreign markets.
 The "National Plan for Mineral Resources" (2016–2020) defined for the first time a category of 24 strategic minerals that the central government views as essential for China's national and economic security and for the growth of emerging industries; the strategic minerals list included the major minerals necessary for green technology.